Lighthouses of Door County

 Throughout the tourist season, trips to Washington Island from Gills Rock on the Island Clipper include views of Plum and Pilot islands.
 The launch makes several trips a day from late May to early October.

-For accommodations, see Where to stay in Door
+For accommodations, see Where to stay in Door County.

 The lights of Sturgeon Bay